Pet Road Tests > Dogs

 Crossbreeds are regarded as a hardy, robust alternative to purebreds which are often plagued with health problems.
 As Spanadors are a product of two separate breeds, they show improved hybrid vigour and are less likely to suffer any genetically related conditions which may be associated with their parent breeds.
 The influence of this hybrid vigour would become less apparent if Spanadors were bred consistently with Spanadors, however this is not said to occur as pups are sold rather than used as further breeding stock.
 Hip dysplasia is a condition not uncommon in large breeds such as Labradors, though becomes less common in progeny crossed with smaller dogs such as Cocker Spaniels.
 Responsible breeders will also minimise the chance of hip dysplasia from occurring by testing the parents and only breeding from those cleared dogs.
 Spanadors are expected to have a lifespan of around 12 to 14 years.

 Remember, these dogs don't always breed true and sometimes the appearance between and within litters will vary quite a lot.
 It is usual for a compact Labrador to be put over a large spaniel bitch, resulting in a litter of four to six pups.
-Breeders sell these dogs for around $420.
+Breeders sell these dogs from around $600.
 Pet shops, probably the most common suppliers of designer dogs, may charge you more than if you went to the breeder direct.

 The amount of grooming depends on how much of the Cocker Spaniel's coat is inherited.
 Spanadors with more feathering will require a brush once weekly.
 If the coat is short like the Labrador, very infrequent grooming is required.
 Regardless of the coat, clipping is not required.